shrijitmore/UI-integration/API_INTEGRATION_STATUS.md

 ---

 **The chatbot is integrated and working.
 The core navigation and data selection flows use your real backend APIs.
+Factory selection now uses `plant_info` from the login response, eliminating the need for a separate factories endpoint.
 The analytics and historical data features need backend development but are ready to integrate as soon as those endpoints are available.**